Rightpoint/RZImport/README.md

 ### Uniquing Objects

-RZAutoImportable also has a handy method that you can implement to prevent duplicate objects from being created when using `rzai_objectFromDictionary:` or `rzai_objectsFromArray:`.
+`RZAutoImportable` also has a handy method that you can implement on your classes to prevent duplicate objects from being created when using `rzai_objectFromDictionary:` or `rzai_objectsFromArray:`.

 ```obj-c
 + (id)rzai_existingObjectForDict:(NSDictionary *)dict